Almost 600 Mid Ulster Kids ‘Bee Safe’

-P7 pupils from 24 schools took part in a day of activities to help raise awareness of how to stay safe, whether at school, at home, at play or in specific places, like farms; while also helping them understand the role of the emergency services and their role as young citizens.
+The P7 pupils from 22 schools took part in a day of activities to help raise awareness of how to stay safe, whether at school, at home, at play or in specific places, like farms, while also helping them understand the role of the emergency services and their roles as young citizens.

-Organised by Mid Ulster District Council, the three-day event has been running each year for the past 12 years and involves a range of organisations including the PSNI, NI Fire and Rescue Service, NI Electricity, Translink NI, Cookstown and Western Shores Area Network (CWSAN) and the Health and Safety Executive.
+Coordinated by Mid Ulster District Council, the 3-day event has been running each year for the past 14 years and involves a range of organisations including the police, fire and rescue service, NI Electricity, Translink, Cookstown and Western Shores Area Network (CWSAN) and the Health and Safety Executive (HSE).